davidji99/terraform-provider-herokux/docs/resources/formation_alert.md

 running on Professional, Private, and Shield dynos.
 It allows you to specify limits on web dyno 95th percentile response time and the percentage of failed requests (requests that return a 5XX status code) above which an alert will be triggered.

+For those using Heroku Enterprise Teams, the `operate` permission is required to use this resource.

 -> **IMPORTANT!**
 When an existing `herokux_formation_alert` is deleted, the provider will disable the alert remotely and remove the resource from state.